-The government’s insistence on approving this law, despite criticism, shows a serious attempt to attack and undermine civil society.
+The government’s insistence on moving forward with the law, despite criticism, shows a serious attempt to attack and undermine civil society.
 This makes it critical to understand what the NGO law purports to do, who it would affect, and the urgent need for Guatemalan civil society and international partners to remain vigilant of, and to push back against, efforts to restrict civil society.

 Decree 4-2020 amends legislation commonly referred to as Guatemala’s “NGO Law,” by imposing new executive controls on the day-to-day financial and administrative activities of non-governmental organizations operating in the country.
 The previous Guatemalan Congress attempted to pass similar legislation on many occasions, but civil society and the international community strongly objected each time, citing concerns that the legislation violates freedoms of expression and association outlined in the Guatemalan Constitution and upheld in international standards.